koval01/aware/README.md

 ****

 Licensing Adjustment.
-If you want to use the design or all the code of this project, you must specify that your project is based on AWARE.
+If you want to use the design or all the code of this project, you must specify that your project is based on awse.
 And provide a link to this repository.